Nayananga/AI-BasedThreadPoolTuningModel/data_generation/Other_ult/Training_points_genereation/dse_tool/README.md

 Find the optimal parameter values minimizing the number of experiments to accurately profile selected system behaviors.

 Designing and conducting experiments mostly involve measuring certain observations while changing some parameters.
-The quality of the observations is determined by the number of measurements and the parameter values used during the measurements.
+The quality of the observations is determined by the number of measurements, and the parameter values used during the measurements.

-This tool allows minimize the number of measurements require by finding optimal set of parameters to run the experiments.
+This tool allows to minimize the number of measurements require by finding optimal set of parameters to run the experiments.

 ### Some example use-cases: